-The Staff and the complainants support the ALJ's decision, based on the ALJ's ruling in a 1987 initial decision 142/ that SFPP's parent had different risks because most of its operations were unregulated and the parent was far more heavily involved in rail and trucking than in pipeline operations.
-143/ Staff also argues that in its previous rate case SFPP itself asserted that the parent's capital structure was inappropriate.
-SEPP argues that the ALL's ruling would require it to parent's capital structure was inappropriate.
+The Staff and the complainants support the ALJ's decision, based on the ALJ's ruling in a 1987 initial decision that SFPP's parent had different risks because most of its operations were unregulated and the parent was far more heavily involved in rail and trucking than in pipeline operations.
+Staff also argues that in its previous rate case SFPP itself asserted that the parent's capital structure was inappropriate.
 SFPP argues that the ALJ's ruling would require it to change its capital structure retroactively at a time when the company had no time to respond by modifying its capital structure, and asserts that in any event that there is no evidence on this record that SFPP's risks for the period before December 18, 1988, were different from its parent's.
-144/

 In addition, SFPP asserts that the SRB should not be modified to reflect the change in capital structure that occurred on December 19, 1988, but that the SRB should reflect the capital structure used to create it until the SRB is fully amortized.
 Otherwise, it asserts that the SRB will not be "frozen."
-On this point the Staff and complainants also support the ALJ, asserting that there is no indication that Opinion No. 154-B intended the capital structure would change.
+On this point the Staff and complainants also support the ALJ, asserting that there is no indication that Opinion No. 154-B intended the capital structure to be static and that later decisions specifically contemplated that the pipeline's capital structure would change.
 Under SFPP's theory, the initial amount of the SRB is fixed and would change only through the amortization of the SRB.
 Under the ALJ's approach, the debt-equity ratio of the SRB would vary depending on the debt-equity ratio adopted in subsequent rate cases as it does in gas proceedings.